 Who collects and remits sales tax and VAT?

-For both sales tax and VAT, the seller is responsible for collecting the tax and remitting to the appropriate tax authority though there are cases where the buyer must recognize the tax instead.
+For both sales tax and VAT, the seller is responsible for collecting the tax and remitting to the appropriate tax authority, although there are cases where the buyer must recognize the tax instead.

 - Sales tax: The seller should separately state sales tax.

 - VAT: The seller should separately state VAT and include a registration number for a VAT invoice; however, in most VAT jurisdictions, prices are tax inclusive.

 - Sales tax: Only the final consumer pays.

 Taxability of purchases by business

 - Sales tax: Resellers issue a tax exemption certificate to the vendor and do not pay tax on purchases of items to be resold.

 - VAT: Resellers pay tax to the vendor and reclaim the VAT for the tax amount paid on business inputs.

-- Sales tax: Vendors that sell to resellers must keep valid exemption certificates on file or risk audit assessment turning exempt sales into taxable sales.
+- Sales tax: Vendors that sell to resellers must keep valid exemption certificates on file or risk an audit assessment turning exempt sales into taxable sales.

 - VAT: All parties must keep invoices for purchases documenting VAT paid in order to get the reclaimed VAT.

 Revenue timing for tax authorities

 - Sales tax: Tax authorities do not receive tax revenue until the sale to the final consumer.

-- VAT: Tax authorities receive tax receipts earlier, getting them along the entire distribution chain as value is added.
+- VAT: Tax authorities receive tax receipts much earlier, receiving tax revenue throughout the entire distribution chain as value is added.

-What should a purchaser do when a vendor does not have a liability to collect tax, or on specific items as stated in tax law?
+What should a purchaser do when a vendor does not have a liability to collect tax, or to collect tax on specific items, as stated in tax law?

 - Sales tax: Calculate and remit the appropriate use tax to the appropriate tax authority.

 - VAT: As a general rule, a purchaser should calculate and report a reverse charge when necessary.

-If you are a tax professional dealing with indirect taxes such as sales tax, use tax and VAT, learn how ONESOURCE Determination and ONESOURCE Indirect Compliance will help you in a complex landscape that is ever-changing.
+If you are a corporate tax professional dealing with indirect taxes such as sales tax and VAT, learn how global tax determination software like ONESOURCE Determination can help you get tax right the first time, every time.